 Although Henry and I love a good neutral light and airy color palette, there are times when a darker color is just what a room needs.
-Throughout most of our homes we have stuck with some shade of white, but there are definitely those places we think dark paint colors look great!
+Throughout most of our homes, we have stuck with some shade of white, but there are definitely those places we think dark paint colors look great!

 Where Should I Use Dark Paint Colors?

 Many people are kind of scared to use a darker paint color.
 I can understand it can be somewhat intimidating to not know what it will look like.
 I will admit, when trying to decide on an office color, I was kind of scared of going dark.
 But, after seeing it all come together, I was happy we did!
-The safer route probably is a lighter color, but being bold and adding in some darker color definitely makes a design statement.
+The safer route probably is a lighter color, but being bold and adding in some darker colors definitely makes a design statement.

 There are times when painting an entire room dark and moody works and looks great.
 But if you’re not brave enough to do an entire room, using pops of dark paint color throughout your home creates interest and contrast.
 Whether it be on cabinetry, an accent wall, or even some built-ins, it will create a memorable room that everyone will be loving.